xySaad/discord-pr/README.md

    * Choose **Let me select individual events** and check **Pull requests**.
 8. Click **Add webhook**.

-Now, whenever a pull request is opened (or closed), your bot will post a notification in your configured Discord forum channel.
+Now, whenever a pull request is opened, your bot will post a notification in your configured Discord forum channel.

 ## Features